npd15393/ResumeMiner/README.md

 * You will need Python (version 2.7 has been tested).
 * Install dependencies
 * Clone all the sources from our Github repository.
+* Go <a href="http://www.cortical.io/resources_apikey.html">here</a>, register for free API key.
+* Copy the key received in the mail and paste it in config.py

 ### How to run